open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 operational complexity in your monitoring infrastructure

 ## Conclusion

 As you have just seen, you can leverage OTel capabilities to further support and enhance your Prometheus metrics, and using OTel provides different approaches for monitoring your Kubernetes cluster.

-The OTel collector serves as a versatile component for gathering and exporting data across various sources and destinations, while also handling telemetry processing tasks such as data attribute modification and PII scrubbing.
+The OTel Collector serves as a versatile component for gathering and exporting data across various sources and destinations, while also handling telemetry processing tasks such as data attribute modification and PII scrubbing.
-Utilizing Prometheus or OTel SDKs, metrics can be generated, processed, and forwarded to chosen backends through the collector.
+Utilizing Prometheus or OTel SDKs, metrics can be generated, processed, and forwarded to chosen backends through the Collector.

 The Prometheus receiver facilitates metric collection from any software exposing Prometheus metrics, serving as a drop-in replacement for Prometheus itself.